- About Internships

 Internships provide you with valuable hands-on experience in the communication field that complements your coursework, and expands career opportunities.
 Completing one or more internships while in college also makes you a highly desirable employment applicant.
 Both credit and non-credit internships help you to build an impressive resume.

 Comn 395 (Internship in Communication) is the standard course name used for internships for all qualified Communication majors.
 Some students have also used INTD 395 for a second or third internship.
 In order to qualify for internship credit at Geneseo, the following requirements must be met (please see the internship director if you have any questions about the requirements):

 - 2.75 overall GPA with a 3.0 in the major (email Dr. Herman if your GPA is below 2.75)

 - Junior or senior standing (some selected sophomores may also be eligible)

 Ranging from a minimum of 3 credits to a maximum of 15 credits, these internships take place during Fall or Spring semesters, and over the Summer Session.
-(Fall/Spring internships are included in that semester's tuition.
+(Fall and Spring internships are included in that semester's tuition.
 Summer internships require payment for each credit hour.)